akshayxemo/intervuMe-web/README.md

 npm run dev
 ```

-# 🌐 How to Test the system Online at Live deployed link
+# 🌐 How to Test the system Online

 - Step 1: Sign Up using your any email ID in a browser.
 - Step 2: Sign Up pre registerd mentor in another different broweser or PC or device.